-FATAL INFUSION REACTIONS, TUMOR LYSIS SYNDROME (TLS), SEVERE MUCOCUTANEOUS REACTIONS, and PROGRESSIVE MULTIFOCAL LEUKOENCEPHALOPATHY (PML)
+FATAL INFUSION REACTIONS, SEVERE MUCOCUTANEOUS REACTIONS, HEPATITIS B VIRUS REACTIVATION and PROGRESSIVE MULTIFOCAL LEUKOENCEPHALOPATHY

 Rituxan administration can result in serious, including fatal infusion reactions.
 Deaths within 24 hours of Rituxan infusion have occurred.
 Approximately 80% of fatal infusion reactions occurred in association with the first infusion.
-Carefully monitor patients during infusions.
-Discontinue Rituxan infusion and provide medical treatment for Grade 3 or 4 infusion reactions [see WARNINGS AND PRECAUTIONS, ADVERSE REACTIONS].
+Monitor patients closely.
+Discontinue Rituxan infusion for severe reactions and provide medical treatment for Grade 3 or 4 infusion reactions [see WARNINGS AND PRECAUTIONS, ADVERSE REACTIONS].

 Severe Mucocutaneous Reactions